stan-hua/CytoImageNet/README.md

 ---

 ### Weak Label Assignment & Stratified Downsampling
-Of the 2.7 million row table, each column from [organism, cell_type, cell_visible, phenotype, compound, gene, sirna] were searched for unique values and their counts, ignoring labels that overlap across columns.
+Of the 2.7 million row table, each column from [organism, cell_type, cell_visible, phenotype, compound, gene, sirna] were searched for unique values and their counts, ignoring how labels group together between columns.
 To create near to 1000 labels, potential labels with counts equal to or above a chosen threshold of 287 served as *potential labels*.
 Beginning from the least counts, potential labels were iterated through, keeping track of rows that were already assigned labels in a hash table via their unique index.
 Stratified sampling based on metadata curated is used to improve diversity of images selected for labels.

 ***Pseudo-Code***: for each potential label
 1. Filter for images containing potential label in metadata AND not currently in hash table.